Masterjoona/slideshow-embed/README.md

 ## How to setup
 > [!NOTE]
 > Domain, public and port are all configurable via environment variables.
 Only domain is required.
 Public will show link on the index page, by default is false.
 Port is 4232 by default.
+Sound is defaulted to false, (checking `/usr/bin/ffmpeg` for existence), but you can override it with the `FFMPEG` environment variable.
 ### Dockerfile
 Clone this repo and `cd` into it.
 Changing the false to true will install ffmpeg and allow you to use the video collages. (will make your container bigger)